aesthetic-suite/framework/docs/style/api.md

 ### `RenderOptions`

 Most render methods support the following options.
+Read the documentation on [options](./options.md) for more information.

 - `deterministic` (`boolean`) - Generate class names using a deterministic hash (`c1sjakp`) instead of an auto-incremented value (`a1`).
 Useful for scenarios like unit tests.